seanvanderaa/Workbench-2/README.md

 # Gigafact AI Fact-Checking Platform

 This is a Flask-based web application for collaborative fact-checking projects.
+This is simply the UI skeleton for the app, which will be built out over the coming weeks.
 Users can submit claims, select atomic claims, view fact-check results, and provide feedback on AI-generated outputs.
 This was designed and coded by me for Gigafact.

 ## Features